kranok-dev/RPi_RGB_Flask/README.md

 * 1 Breadboard and 4 jumper wires

 **Description**
-> This application consists on running a Web page using Flask with Python to control an RGB LED.
+> This application consists on running a Web Page using Flask with Python to control an RGB LED.
 Instead of using the PWM GPIO pins, I used threads to simulate the modulation of pulses for each color channel.
 Additionally, there is a code to open a USB camera and monitor the RGB LED.

 **Installation**
 > The implemented code requires Flask and OpenCV to be installed in Python: